Stanford-BioE80/Stanford-BioE80.github.io/_docs/w6ps.md

 **4.d.** How good do we have to become at implementing these different frames of reference (3 challenges) in order to engineer living matter?

-**Extra credit: (5 pts)**  Make your own dancing droplet video (30 to 60 seconds) with your own choice of background music.
+**Extra **  Make your own dancing droplet video (30 to 60 seconds) with your own choice of background music.
 Submit your file on Canvas (under Discussions -> Dancing Droplets).
 Note that the rest of your problem set should be submitted on Gradescope.
 This part only will be submitted through Canvas.

 **Your questions**
 Do you have any unanswered questions (from this week, past weeks, or general BIOE) that you would like to share with us?

 *Additional Resources*

 The following link takes you to a paper titled [Life at Low Reynolds Number](https://www2.gwu.edu/~phy21bio/Reading/Purcell_life_at_low_reynolds_number.pdf) that examines physics at the scale of a bacteria.
-The following link takes you to a digital copy of a great book titled [The Machinery of life](https://searchworks.stanford.edu/view/11568895) which can help you with the concepts we have covered both this week and in previous weeks.

 *The following links* are **explorables** that can help you explore and build an intuition about patterns and pattern formation.
 We hope that you take some time and examine them on your own: